 In turn, to test the newly created iOS application, you will need an original Mac device, configured to work with VS. After the configuration process, you simply need to select an iOS project, launch the iPhone Simulator and assign the device you need for testing.
 After clicking on the start button, the testing process will begin.

 Separately, we must note that you can also use the paid Xamarin Test Cloud solution, which allows you to test the application in the cloud on more than two thousand different mobile devices.

 We’re done!
 Having completed a series of simple instructions, you have successfully obtained a native-like mobile solution or even several platform-specific ones, built using C# language, Xamarin framework, and Visual Studio IDE.

 As you can see, the procedure for a web app to mobile app transformation carries a lot of nuances and steps to consider.
-That is why, to avoid wasting time, efforts, and resources, you should choose a professional web/mobile app developer who will assist you with your task.
+That is why, to avoid wasting time, efforts, and resources, you should choose a professional web/mobile application development services company who will assist you with your task.

-Our Ego-CMS agency will gladly help you convert from a web app to a mobile app in a fast and easy manner.
+Our EGO Creative Innovations agency will gladly help you convert your web app into a mobile app in a fast and easy manner.
 Due to the partnership with our app development experts, you will get a timely and complete solution for both Android and iOS.
 We have been on the market since 2005 and possess a deep expertise in building both mobile and web applications.